tudelft3d/geogeeks/docs/writing/latexintro.md

 ### Help to make tables

-  - [Tables Generator](https://www.tablesgenerator.com/) :material-web: (LaTeX tables are tough to type and align, this helps greatly to start)# latex-getting-started
+  - [Tables Generator](https://www.tablesgenerator.com/) :material-web: (LaTeX tables are tough to type and align, this helps greatly to start)
-Quick LaTeX course